Meet the Research Team

 Fernanda Lucchese

-Fernanda received her B.A. in developmental psychology from Duke University and her M.A. in psychology, with a concentration in biopsychology, from New York University.
+Fernanda received her BA in developmental psychology from Duke University and her MA in psychology, with a concentration in biopsychology, from New York University.
 Her master’s thesis focused on the early trends of language development in Latino toddlers from different national origins.
 She holds certificates in early childhood education and health policy from Duke University.
-She has recently joined the Clinical Psychology PhD Program at University of Massachusetts Boston, during which Dr. Ed Tronick will serve as her mentor.
-Fernanda was born in Porto Alegre, Brazil, and, from an early age, has enjoyed travelling and learning about different cultures.
+She has recently joined the Clinical Psychology PhD Program at University of Massachusetts Boston, during which Ed Tronick will serve as her mentor.
+Fernanda was born in Porto Alegre, Brazil, and, from an early age, has enjoyed traveling and learning about different cultures.
 She is passionate about working with young children.
 After spending two years working with immigrant mothers and their infants in New York City, Fernanda has developed great interest for cross-cultural developmental issues.
 She is also interested in developmental neuropsychology and plans to pursue this field as a clinician and researcher.